-So there you have it, if you are not sure ask a professional, and they can guide you as to the best approach to take with your painting and decorating, wall paper stripping, and indeed wallpaper hanging, and of course whether to paint over the wallpaper or not.
+So if you are not sure then ask a professional painter and decorator.
+They can guide you as to the best approach to take with your painting and decorating, wallpaper stripping, wallpaper hanging and, of course, whether to paint over the wallpaper or not.